trilogy-group/contently-html-diff-service/doc/architecture/decisions/0002-implement-using-spring-boot.md

 ## Decision

 Spring Boot is used to allow for the service to be standalone with support for embedded servers.
-The decision allows portability to deploy the service with our a J2EE server.
+The decision allows portability to deploy the service without a J2EE server.

 ## Consequences